google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 I used all Stampin' Up! supplies for this project:

-First punch out some little circles.
+First punch out some little circles from the Basic White cardstock.
 I used one layered flowers in one of my cards but two layers in another.
 Let's do the one layered ones first.

 Use a mini glue dot to affix the cup to your project.